An Analysis of Gender Differences in Condom Usage Experience: Exploring the Balance Between Physiological Sensation and Safety Needs

 Conclusion: A Rational Choice Balancing Health and Pleasure

 Considering both physiological sensation and health safety, an ideal intimate relationship should be built on a foundation of full communication and mutual understanding.
-Partners should openly discuss their respective needs and concerns to jointly find the most suitable contraceptive method.
-It is noteworthy that with advancements in materials science, the comfort of condoms is continuously improving, offering more possibilities for balancing safety and pleasure.
+Partners should openly discuss their respective needs and concerns.
+Together, they can find the most suitable contraceptive method that respects individual condom sensation differences.

 One comment